Don’t let high temperatures ruin your long-awaited summer outing

 This is also the time of year when you will bring the grill out and picnic on the beach, on a mountaintop, or in your own back yard.

-With picnicking comes food safety that you need to be aware of.
+With picnicking comes food safety that you need to be aware of but as there are Honey Test Kits available in market, then no worries about packing.
 So pack up the picnic basket with these tips in mind:

 — Before heading out the door, freeze numerous containers of water.